LowellMakesCPP/FocusStacking/README.md

 ![alt text](https://github.com/LowellMakesCPP/FocusStacking/raw/master/projectdiagram.png "Flowchart by Prakash Manandhar")

 __ImageServer:__ Stores sets of images called FocusStacks, and associated post-processing data from various sources.
-This component acts as a central repository of stacks and
+This component acts as a central repository of stacks.

 __AcquisitionSystem:__ Acquires data, controls hardware (e.g. stepper motors) and cameras and creates a package to be sent to ImageServer.
 If available, physical measurement units are also passed.
 A simpler acquisition system could use a human to load and identify images and set parameters.